 Application Period and Program Dates

-At Study in Palestine, we are looking for international volunteers and interns all year-round (spring, summer, fall, and winter), there is no fixed application period.
-Program dates are flexible and you are welcome to stay from anywhere between 1 and 13 weeks.
+At Study in Palestine, we are looking for international volunteers and interns year-round (spring, summer, fall, and winter).
+There is no fixed application period, and program dates are flexible.
+You can stay anywhere between one and thirteen weeks.

 Daily schedule for Volunteers

-Volunteering with us at Study In Palestine will require commitment and flexibility.
-You will be expected to work approximately 25-30 hours each week, from around 10 am until 4 pm and with two days off: Friday and another day of your choosing.
+Volunteering with us at Study In Palestine requires commitment and flexibility.
+You will be expected to work approximately 25-30 hours each week, from around 10 a.m. until 4 p.m., with two days off: Friday and another day of your choosing.
 We are closed on Fridays.

-Every morning, international volunteers start the day with breakfast with our staff and the directors.
-It typically consists of bread, olive oil and za’atar, hummus, labneh, falafel, cucumber, tomato and bell pepper – basically all of the essentials you will find in a traditional Palestinian morning meal.
+International volunteers start the day every morning with breakfast with our staff and the directors.
+It typically consists of bread, olive oil and za’atar, hummus, labneh, falafel, cucumber, tomato, and bell pepper – all essentials in a traditional Palestinian morning meal.

 How to Get to Palestine?

-The most convenient method to reach the us at Study In Palestine is to fly to:
+The most convenient method to reach us at Study In Palestine is to fly to:

 Alternatively:

-• Flying to Eilat airport in the south of Israel and then taking a shuttle or bus to Jerusalem and finally to Hebron.
-The travel, on the other hand, can last between six and seven hours.
+• I flew to Eilat airport in the south of Israel, then took a shuttle or bus to Jerusalem and finally to Hebron.
+The travel time, however, was between six and seven hours.

-• Flying to Queen Alia International Airport in Amman, Jordan and then crossing the border into Palestine.
-This, however, takes more time and is more expensive.
+• You can fly to Queen Alia International Airport in Amman, Jordan, and then cross the border into Palestine.
+This option, however, takes more time and is more expensive.

 Traveling to and from Hebron, West Bank

-All of Study in Palestine’s volunteers travel to and from Hebron using single or shared taxis which pass through checkpoints.
+All Study in Palestine volunteers travel to and from Hebron in single or shared taxis that pass through checkpoints.

 You will find all the necessary information about how to get to Hebron and Study in Palestine with relevant contact information in these four articles: